rsengar7/Analysis/Q4 - System Design/README.md

 ### Steps in the ETL Process
 1. Data Ingestion from OLTP to OLAP system
 2. Data Processing
-3. Error Handling
+3. Orchestration to process data changes at different rates
-4. Orchestration to process data changes at different rates
+4. Use an updated Target Table for Business Analysis, Visualization or Machine Learning models.
-5. Use an updated Target Table for Business Analysis, Visualization or Machine Learning models.
+5. Error Handling and Logging